norydev/NoryDev.github.io/_posts/2024-09-25-from-jquery-to-hotwire-lessons-of-a-successful-migration.md

 ## Turbo is a different beast altogether

 Contrary to Stimulus, Turbo is _very_ obtrusive and will get in the way real fast.
 Mostly when refactoring old views, but not only.
-So let's get into the main lessons I learned introducing Turbo in an existing project and eventually refactoring old views with to allow global Turbo Drive.
+So let's get into the main lessons I learned introducing Turbo in an existing project and eventually refactoring old views to allow global Turbo Drive.
 And I'll add a few tips and tricks if you intend such a migration yourself.

 ### 1. Deactivate Turbo drive globally